Video Question Answering: Datasets, Algorithms and Challenges: Introduction

 \section{Introduction}

-Recent years have witnessed a flourish of research in vision-language tasks.
-Video question answering (VideoQA) is one of the most prominent, given its promise to develop interactive AI to communicate with the dynamic visual world via natural language.
-Despite the popularity, VideoQA remains one of the greatest challenges as it demands comprehensive understanding of videos to correctly answer questions, including but not limited to recognition of objects, actions and activities as well as reasoning of their spatial, temporal and causal relationships~\cite{xu2017video,xiao2021next,li2022invariant}.
+Recent years have witnessed a flourish of research in vision-language understanding~\citep{xu2016msr,chen2017sca,antol2015vqa,chen2018temporally,jang2017tgif}, of which, video Question Answering (VideoQA) is one of the most prominent, given its promise to develop interactive AI to communicate with the dynamic visual world via natural languages.
+Despite the popularity, VideoQA remains one of the greatest challenges, because it demands the models to comprehensively understand the videos to correctly answer questions.
+The questions involve not only the recognition of visual objects, actions, activities and events, but also the inference of their semantic, spatial, temporal, and causal relationships~\citep{xu2017video,jang2017tgif,shang2019annotating,shang2021video,yang2021deconfounded,xiao2021next,xiao2021video}.

-To tackle the challenge, various attention, memory and graph techniques are proposed and have continually shown success on different VideoQA datasets.
-Despite of this, we find that the datasets, the defined tasks and the corresponding algorithms are a bit messy, and there lacks a meaningful survey to categorize them, which seriously inpedes the progress of this line of research.
-Although a handful of very recent works~\cite{sun2021video,khurana2021video,patel2021recent} have tried to review VideoQA, they mostly follow an old-to-new fashion to summarize the literature and lack an effective taxonomy to classify them.
-In terms of the contents, these works focus merely on factoid questions and neglect the inference questions (see Fig.~\ref{fig:introduction} for difference).
-Furthermore, lots of recent new techniques (\eg, cross-modal pre-training) are missing.
+To tackle the challenges, techniques such as spatio-temporal attention \citep{jang2017tgif}, motion-appearance memory \citep{gao2018motion}, and spatio-temporal or hierarchical graph models \cite{cherian2022,xiao2021video} have been proposed and demonstrated their effectiveness on different VideoQA datasets.
+However, we find that the datasets, the defined challenges, and the corresponding algorithms are varied and a bit messy.
+There is a lack of a meaningful survey to categorize the datasets and to organize the technique developed, which seriously impedes the research.

+Although a handful of recent works~\citep{sun2021video,khurana2021video,patel2021recent} have tried to review VideoQA, they mostly follow an old-to-new fashion to summarize the literature and lack an effective taxonomy to classify them.
+In terms of the contents, these works focus merely on factoid questions and neglect the inference questions (see Fig.~\ref{fig:introduction} for the difference).
+Furthermore, lots of recent new techniques (\eg, pre-training and Transformer) are missing.